kb22/Silence-It/README.md

 ## Setup

-1. Download the project.
+1. Download the project
 2. Open the project in [Android Studio](https://developer.android.com/studio/)
-3. Build the APK and use it
+3. Build the APK or build more features into the application as needed

 ## Using the application